Centroids layer

 For example, the inhabitants of a specific area or the cars directed to a specific area.

-The centroid is a sort of "logical gate" connected to a node of the network and represents the "entry point" towards the node (and also the "return point" from the node) of the "volume" of the considered quantity.
+The centroid is a sort of "logical gate" connected to a node of the network and represents the "entry point" towards the node (and also the "return point" from the node) of the considered quantity "volume".

 It is not realistic to model and maintain an account of a single inhabitant.
 You can thus define a centroid that represents all of them (that represents the "volume" of inhabitants).